Sh1nbatsu/middle.messenger.praktikum.yandex/README.md

 To run linters use `npm run lint`

+To run tests use `npm run test`

 ### **Routing**

 This is SPA.
-Created Router instance to offhand default browser actions to.
+Created Router instance to offhand default browser navigation to.

 / - login page